CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 This guide aims to help users who wish to work with Earth Observation (EO) data using CSC's computing resources.

-The purpose of this guide is to help you finding the right data and tools for EO tasks.
+The purpose of this guide is to help you find the right data and tools for EO tasks.
 The basis of this guide is a seminar about the topic held at CSC in 2018 and 2022.
-And part of the material will also be taught in geospatial training at CSC, check the [training calendar](https://www.csc.fi/web/training) for dates and topics of upcoming courses.
-If you encounter any problems or questions come up, CSC's specialists are happy to help with all aspects of your data driven research, and can be contacted via the CSC Service Desk: `servicedesk@csc.fi`.
+And part of the material will also be taught in geospatial training at CSC, check the [training calendar](https://www.csc.fi/training#training-calendar) for dates and topics of upcoming courses.
+If you encounter any problems or questions come up, CSC's specialists are happy to help with all aspects of your data-driven research, and can be contacted via the CSC Service Desk: `servicedesk@csc.fi`.

 If you are interested in the fundamentals of remote sensing, take a look at these excellent resources: